guxlightyear/vimrc/README.md

 * MysticalTutor: My preferred colour scheme so far
 * VimCompletesMe: Code completion
 * vim-terraform: vim integration with terraform.
 Allows running :Terraform
+* sensible: sensible default values by Tim Pope
+* commentary: provides capability to comment code in multiple languages.
+Use `gc` + movement command to comment code out

 ## Credits
 This repository was inspired by instructions in: